-5. RELATED WORK
+5 Related Work

 In a precedent work we [10] made an analysis on some threats in SOA attacks that use a registry supported discovery.
 We also detailed some specific discovery security issues and we proposed a modification on the usual message exchange protocol provided to secure the discovery process.
 This modification is based on a trusted infrastructure for the discovery including a registry that has the task to establish a trust relationship between the different actors of the system.
 This security model provides mechanisms that should be used during service discovery in order to protect not only the server, but also the service requestor regarding security and privacy.

-One of the first approaches dealing with secure service discovery was proposed by [20].
-This architecture relies on an additional component, called Service Discovery Service (SDS), which plays the role of a secure information repository (secure registry).
-This SDS helps clients and servers to set up a trust relationship and secure channels between each another: it provides authentication, access control, encryption, signature verification, and privacy protection using a PKI.
-The SDS multicasts its public key certificate in order to allow the encryption of the service publication and of the client request.
-A server has also the possibility to restrict the discovery of its services to some specific clients by associating an access control list with the published service profile; a component of the SDS called the capability manager will use this list to enforce access control.
-The SDS, which has to be permanently available, and which has to decrypt all messages coming from clients and servers surrounding it therefore constitutes a single point of failure.
-It could create a bottleneck, and some malicious user could attack the SDS by sending fake encrypted messages.
-In order to encrypt the exchanged messages, the SDS uses a hybrid public/symmetric key system.
-For every service it has to memorize, a temporary symmetric key, that could affect the performance of the SDS if there is a large number of services around.
-Trust establishment between the SDS and other entities is limited to a simple verification of the SDS public certificate validity.

 [11] also proposes an architecture for securing service discovery.
 In this work, components share a multicast address that will be used to bootstrap communication.
 Directories (i.e. registries) use this multicast address to periodically announce their unicast address and certificate.
 Proxies are used to protect the servers by handling the registration, authentication, authorization, and key management for them.
 Entities in the system set up a session using hybrid encryption.
 Due to the number of proxies (one by service) and the PKI infrastructure used to secure the communication, the model proposed is however likely to generate an important message overhead.
 Contrary to the claimed objective of this work to address pervasive systems, services are likely to be static, whereas the approach we advocate only requires the local availability of a fixed registry (each client potentially being a server for other clients).

-Privacy issues are addressed by [12] in which the authors propose the use of Bloom filters to protect the client and server personal information (identity, certificates, attributes...).
+Privacy issues are addressed by [12] in which the authors propose the use of Bloom filters to protect the client and server personal information (identity, certificates, attributes).
 Membership tests are performed between the directory and the client using generated Bloom filters in order to authenticate themselves.
 The participating entities must agree beforehand on specific hash functions in order to use these Bloom filters, yet this issue is not resolved but through a static agreement.
 In comparison, the present paper's approach to privacy relies on the knowledge of predefined attributes corresponding to specific services.
 The notion of "attribute-based encryption" is introduced in [13] where the authors are proposing a new approach of the IBE mechanism usage in which identity is considered as a set of descriptive attributes.
-The authors propose to encrypt and decrypt data using the biometric attributes of a user (iris scan, finger print ...).
+The authors propose to encrypt and decrypt data using the biometric attributes of a user (iris scan, finger print).
 The claimed advantage of this approach is that the user does not need a certificate but only his biometric signature in order to prove his identity and to obtain the private key used for decryption.

-As mentioned in the previous section, the possibility to use

-a smartcard as a PKG seem to be the more practical solution in order to generate and distribute in a secure manner the appropriate private keys.
+As mentioned in the previous section, the possibility to use a smartcard as a PKG seem to be the more practical solution in order to generate and distribute in a secure manner the appropriate private keys.
 This kind of embedded PKG was already developed [14] as a Java Card applet enabling secure key generation.

-6. CONCLUSION
+6 Conclusion